microsoft/EdgeML/Applications/GesturePod/README.md

   2. Running the gesture recognition pipeline on your computer in the `onComputer` directory.
   3. The pipeline to a) collect data, b) label the data, and c) extract features  is available in the `training` directory.

-The instructable for creating a GesturePod of your own can be found [here](http://13.66.205.178:4000/Projects/GesturePod/instructable.html).
+To build your own GesturePod refer to the [instructable](http://13.66.205.178:4000/Projects/GesturePod/instructable.html).

 To learn more about GesturePod, refer our [UIST'19 publication](https://github.com/microsoft/EdgeML/blob/master/docs/publications/GesturePod-UIST19.pdf).

-We have also released the gesture recognition dataset, which can be accessed [here](https://www.microsoft.com/en-us/research/uploads/prod/2018/05/dataTR_v1.tar.gz).
+## GesturePod Dataset

+The benchmark dataset for Gesture recognition can be downloaded [here](https://www.microsoft.com/en-us/research/uploads/prod/2018/05/dataTR_v1.tar.gz) [MIT Open source license].

+_If you are using the dataset please [cite](https://dl.acm.org/downformats.cfm?id=3347881&parent_id=3332165&expformat=bibtex) GesturePod._